 From the moment of collapse, the chance of survival decreases by 7-10% per minute when CPR is not being performed.
 Hesitation costs lives.

 CPR is a life-saving technique performed on a person whose heart has stopped beating and is not breathing.
-CPR manually pushes oxygen into the lungs so that it can go to the brain and keep the person alive.
+Chest compressions manually circulate blood from the heart so that it can go to the brain and keep the person alive.

 There are two types of CPR: